johnno1962/Refactorator/README.md

 distributed with Xcode to parse your project's Swift sources to find symbol references.

-Where a symbol is defined in a framework Refactorator will parses across targets to the framework if you start in the referring module.
+Where a symbol is defined in a framework Refactorator will parse across targets to the framework if you start in the referring module.
 Similarly for overrides, start by selecting the overriding method.